James E. Watson: U.S. Senator

 In 1929, he was a defendant in a lawsuit wherein it was alleged by William M. Rogers, an avowed Klansman, that Watson had forced him to sign an affidavit recanting testimony before a Senate committee that Watson was also a member of the Ku Klux Klan.

 The Democrats swept both Congress and the presidency in the election of 1932, and Watson lost his Senate seat in a landslide defeat.

+Return of private sector

 Following the election, however, Watson remained a fixture of the Washington scene, practicing law and trading stories with his former colleagues in the Republican cloakroom.
 He also retained, to a lesser degree, his power over Indiana politics.
 Wendell Willkie, a Republican convert and fellow Hoosier, could attest that Watson's support, or lack thereof, meant everything in the state.
 When Willkie ran for president in 1940, Watson would not endorse the former Democrat.
 Reportedly, he justified his refusal by saying, "I may welcome a repentant sinner into my church, but I wouldn't want him to lead the church choir."

 Watson is credited with originating the saying If you can't lick 'em, jine 'em.

+Death and burial

 Watson died in 1948 in Washington D.C. at the age of 83.
 Dr. Frederick Brown Harris, the former Senate chaplain, performed the funeral service in Washington.
 Until the end, Watson remained well liked, if not well respected, by House and Senate members.
 Perhaps only Hoover and Willkie bore a lasting grudge against him.
 Indeed, even his harshest critics considered Watson the man "impossible not to like".
 He is interred in Cedar Hill Cemetery, Suitland, Maryland.